mnater/Hyphenopoly/README.md

 -   _Hyphenopoly_Loader.js_ (~11KB unpacked, ~2KB minified and compressed): feature-checks the client and loads other resources if necessary.
 -   _Hyphenopoly.js_ (~36KB unpacked, ~5KB minified and compressed): does the whole DOM-foo and wraps wasm.
 -   _wasm-Modules_ (sizes differ! e.g. en-us.wasm: ~24KB uncompressed, ~15KB compressed): core hyphenation functions and hyphenation patterns in a space saving binary format (including pattern license).
--   _hyphenopoly.module.js_: the node module
+-   _hyphenopoly.module.js_: the node module to hyphenate plain text strings.

 ## Usage (Browser)
 Place all code for Hyphenopoly at the top of the header (immediately after the `<title>` tag) to ensure resources are loaded as early as possible.